Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 ![](/img/get-started-ngo/ngo-5.png)

 11. Add a 3D Plane (centered at 0,0,0) to the scene by right-clicking in the **Hierarchy** tab, then selecting **3D Object** > **Plane**.
-    * Adding the Plane adds a visual reference point to visualize the Player prefab’s position, but it isn’t necessary.
+    * Adding the Plane adds a visual reference point to visualize the Player prefab's position, but it isn't necessary.
 ![](/img/get-started-ngo/ngo-7.png)

 12. Save the scene by pressing **Ctrl/Cmd** + **S** (selecting **File** > **Save**).